What doctors think about Obamacare

 Northside declined to be interviewed for this story.

-For Hill. this change was a long, hard path to arrive at such a painful decision, which started in 2010 when he and another group of doctors consolidated to reduce expenses.
+For Hill, it was a long, hard path to arrive at such a painful decision, which started in 2010 when he and another group of doctors consolidated to reduce expenses.

 "You see, our employees get paid first, the overhead gets paid first, the bills get paid first and then we get paid," says Hill.
 "And we were going through months where that wasn't happening, we weren't getting paid."